tirthpatel98/MapReduce-for-WordCount/README.md

 # MapReduce-for-WordCount
-MapReduce code for counting number of words in Hadoop
+MapReduce and spark dataframe code for counting number of words in Hadoop